Optimizing AdWords – Lowering CPC to Find the Sweet Spot

 Aldebaran Web Design, Seattle

 Jill Olkoski has a BS in Engineering, a BS in Computer Science and an MA in Clinical Psychology.
-She delights in using her advanced technical, psychological and interpersonal skills to help small business owners develop cost-effective and successful websites.
+She delights in using her advanced technical and psychological skills to help small business owners develop cost-effective and successful websites.

 February 5th, 2009 at 9:50 pm